Kennesaw State physics major pursues life-changing research

 From that day forward, Manqueros poured herself into the life-changing research into bioglass, which isn’t really glass but a conduit that acts like glass to bring therapeutic nanoparticles into the body.
 Manqueros said cerium oxide nanoparticles within the bioglass can interact to treat Alzheimer’s disease, cancer, diabetes, and other physical and neurological conditions.
 The first part of her explanation, though, involves demystifying the idea of glass in the body.

-Manqueros will investigate these problems as a Birla Carbon Scholar this summer.
-She has also been the lead author on an abstract for a poster presentation that published earlier this year in the Georgia Journal of Science, and she presented findings at the Georgia Academy of Science conference in March, where she won first prize for undergraduate oral presentations in the division that covers physics, mathematics, computer science, and engineering.
+Manqueros investigated these problems as a Birla Carbon Scholar this summer.
+She also has been the lead author on an abstract for a poster presentation that published earlier this year in the Georgia Journal of Science, and she presented findings at the Georgia Academy of Science conference in March, where she won first prize for undergraduate oral presentations in the division that covers physics, mathematics, computer science, and engineering.

 Ranasinghe said Manqueros’ future is wide-open, though Manqueros said the future will involve more physics, either a master’s degree or a doctorate while continuing the research into bioglass.
 Life-changing research with societal impact will keep her engaged for a long time to come, she said.